Markohs/ProtectionBanner/readme.md

 [![](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 [![](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://opensource.org/licenses/MIT)

-Customizable Laravel Middleware to comply with EU cookie lawls and protect adult websites from child access forcing the client to accept conditions before any cookie or anything is sent, detects crawlers so SEO remains unaffected.
+Customizable Laravel Middleware to comply with EU Cookie Law (GDPR) and also protect adult websites from child access.

+This software goes the hard way to be sure you comply the law:
+ - All HTTP requests are captured and a full page banner is shown to the user.
+This page doesn't use cookies at all, no session is mantained.
+ - Once the user accepts the condition, a cookie is sent, and user is redirected to the original intended page.
+All future interactions, proceed as usual.
+Original GET parameters are passed on to the original request.
+ - It detects crawlers so SEO , opengraph, reddit, twitter... remains unaffected.
+They are unaffected by this package.
+ - There is a whitelist mechanism so you can exclude certain URL from your website from this behaviour too.

 Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Installation